 After receiving numerous reports from users, we concluded that this issue occurred due to several different reasons ranging from issues in the network to bad configurations in Minecraft itself.
 Here are some of the reasons why you might experience this problem:

 - Firewall: Windows Firewall is notorious for irrelevantly blocking several programs and services on Windows.
 If your Firewall is malfunctioning, the game will be unable to connect to the servers and hence load the world.

 - False Positive: Several Antivirus software is known to flag verified applications as a threat.
 This might be the case with Minecraft on your computer.

-- Permissions: Xbox platforms (including the Xbox application on Windows) has a feature to disable the connection with other multiplayer.
+- Permissions: Xbox platforms (including the Xbox application on Windows) have a feature to disable the connection with other multiplayer.
 If this is enabled, you will not be able to connect to the world.

 - Issues with ISP: There are also several cases where there is an issue with your ISP.
 We can work around this by using a VPN when connecting to another world.

-- Internet Explorer: It may already be known to Advanced Windows users that Internet Explorer’s settings are reflected onto other applications and game running in Windows.
+- Internet Explorer: It may already be known to Advanced Windows users that Internet Explorer’s settings are reflected onto other applications and games running in Windows.
 If these settings are causing issues, the game will not be able to connect.

 - Bugs: This possibility cannot be ignored.
 Applications in Windows Store are full of bugs and updating the game to the latest version may fix the issue as Microsoft releases several fixes along the way.